ShannaJSmith/scheduler/README.md

 With Interview Scheduler both students and interviewers can rest assure appointment booking will be a smooth process!

+This project makes use of React, JSX, Axios, SASS, SQL, Node and Express.
+For testing Storybook, Jest and Cypress were used.

 Booking Appointments Form:
 !["Booking Appointments Form:"](https://github.com/ShannaJSmith/scheduler/blob/master/docs/BookingAppointmentForm.png?raw=true)